Suicide in Japan: Cultural attitudes towards suicide

 While the concept of group suicide also has a historical presence in Japanese culture, traditional shinjū differs from modern Internet group suicide because it occurred among lovers or family members rather than among strangers.
 Another difference is that mutual consent from those who die by historical shinjū was not required.
 In other words, certain forms of shinjū might be considered "murder-suicide" in Western cultures rather than suicide.
 An example of this type of shinjū would be a mother killing her children and then killing herself.

-An example of historical shinjū in Japanese literature can be found in Chikamatsu Monzaemon's puppet play from 1703 entitled Sonezaki Shinjuu ("The Love Suicides at Sonezaki"), which was later re-engineered for the kabuki theater.
+An example of historical shinjū in Japanese literature occurs in Chikamatsu Monzaemon's puppet play from 1703 entitled Sonezaki Shinjū ("The Love Suicides at Sonezaki"), which was later re-engineered for the kabuki theater.
 The inspiration for the play was an actual double suicide which had then recently occurred between two forbidden lovers.

-These modern shinjū have not received the same level of tolerance or social acceptability as an honor suicide (seppuku or hara-kiri) from the Japanese media.
+These modern shinjū have not received the same level of tolerance or social acceptability as honor suicides (seppuku or hara-kiri) from the Japanese media.
 Internet group suicide has generally been portrayed as a thoughtless and impulsive act by the media because it seems that there is no compelling reason for why individuals enter into such pacts.
 In contrast, seppuku serves a specific function; to preserve honor rather than die at the hand of an enemy.
-However, this perception has been challenged by research on Internet group suicide by Ozawa de-Silva, who argues that these deaths are "characterized by severe existential suffering, a loss of the "worth of living" (ikigai) ...and a profound loneliness and lack of connection with others".
+However, this perception has been challenged by research on Internet group suicide by Ozawa de-Silva, who argues that these deaths are "characterized by severe existential suffering, a loss of the "worth of living" (ikigai) ... and a profound loneliness and lack of connection with others".

 According to The New Yorker, "by tradition, a mother who killed herself but not her children was thought to be truly wicked."

-A Yale Professor Suggested Mass Suicide for Old People in Japan
+Religion, sin, and suicide

+Discussing Japanese culture, Mark L. Blum suggests that "[n]o organized religion will openly condone suicide", but identifies four "sociocultural spheres where room is made for the acceptance of suicide without taint of sin: (1) suicide as altruistic sacrifice; (2) suicide as resignation to one's fate – often as an expression of lamentation; (3) suicide as religious offering; and (4) suicide as a means to gain honor."